 For businesses selling small numbers of small items, using postal or courier services is likely to provide a satisfactory solution.
-Outsourcing your distribution may also be an affordable alternative for your business.
+Outsourcing the delivery of goods may also be an affordable alternative for your business.

 Linking processes and tracking goods

 Linking processes and tracking orders allow you to predict delivery times earlier on.
 Thi lets you keep customers updated on where their goods are and improve your service.

 This can be achieved through a single, shared database as long as your staff are trained to keep it up to date at all stages of the process.
 If you outsource your delivery requirements, many logistics companies offer delivery tracking as part of their service, which you can use to advise customers.

 More refined ways of doing this include:

 Enterprise resource planning software, which integrates product planning, parts purchasing, maintaining inventories and tracking orders into one system.

 Radio frequency identification (RFID), which involves tagging objects so that they can be tracked.
 RFID tags can be read by equipment that is out of line of sight, at a range of around 6 metres to 30 metres or more, depending whether they are passive or active tags.
 While the reading range of passive tags is less, they are considerably less expensive - they also don't use battery power like active tags - and can be disposed of with the product packaging.